yaxollum/Calculus-of-Capacitors/_includes/discharging.md

 Initially, when $$t=0$$, the capacitor's charge $$Q$$ is equal to $$Q_0$$.
 This implies that $$e^X=Q_0$$.
 Therefore, we now have a formula expressing $$Q$$ in terms of $$t$$:
 \\[Q=Q_0 \cdot e^{-\frac{t}{RC}}\\]

 This shows that when a capacitor is discharged through a resistor, its charge decays exponentially.
+You can see this happening in the simulation which was shown at the beginning of this section.